HardikSS8/GUI_App_for_Image_Recognition/README.md

    -> Instructions on how to clone/download a GitHub repo: [https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-5. Open PyCharm and open the project:
+5. Open PyCharm and import the project:

         File -> Open
-   -> Select the project folder - aka the project you just cloned/downloaded from GitHub
+   -> Select the project folder - aka the project you just cloned/downloaded from GitHub.

 ## Specifications of Neural-Network Model

 #### Input Layer  : Three dimesional array (RGB) of 32 * 32 image size.
 (Total 32 * 32 * 3 nodes will be there in input layer)
 #### Output Layer : 10 nodes each representing the particular class (0-9) of multi-class problem.

-* In this model, I have added two convolutional blocks with the 1 input layer and 1 output layer.
+* In this model, I have added 2 convolutional blocks with the 1 input layer and 1 output layer.
 This convolutional blocks are made up of convolutional layer, Max pooling layer, Dropout layers.
 This different layers are added to increase the accuracy of the model.

 * Convolutional layer will use the sliding window classifier of given size (3 * 3) to check if the particular shape of required image is present in the whole picture or not.

 * After the convolutional blocks, we have to pass it through the Flatten to flatten the complex result.

 * And now we can compile the model with some parameters like calculation of error using ("categorical_crossentropy"/ "mean_squared_error"), optimizer function ("adam"), metrics as accuracy.
-And finally train the model using batch_size of 64 images and 45 passes.
+And finally train the model using batch size of 64 images and 45 passes.

 * Result of training the model ( Total 45 passes )